vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1971 The Making of Homeric Verse.
 The collected papers of Milman Parry.
 Edit. by Adam Parry.
 Oxford.

-Pāśupatas¯utra
+Pāśupatasūtra

-(PS) The Pāśupatas¯utra with the Pa˜ncārthabhās.ya of Kaun. ḍinya.
+(PS) The Pāśupatasūtra with the Pa˜ncārthabhās.ya of Kaun. ḍinya.
 Edit. by R. Ananthakrishna Sastri.
 Trivandrum 1940.
 TSS CXLIII.

 Pata˜njali